SwelteringCity/SwelteringCity/README.md

 - Commit 2
 - Commit 3

 Feel free to explore my repositories to see the latest updates and projects I've been working on.
-I strive to keep my codebase clean, maintainable, and up-to-date.
+I strive to keep my codebase clean, maintainable, and up-to-date.--->

 ## Contributions as Game of Life